TAN-ZIXUAN/CPEN513/bb_partition/report/A3 Partition.md

 ## GUI

-We use  `matplotlib` to plot the final partition result
+We use  `matplotlib` to plot the final partition result.

 ## Results